sburgholzer/gitops-2024/README.md

 - Updated workflows to run in different environments
 - Implemented running on different environments
 - Updated [tfplan.yml](.github/workflows/tfplan.yml) to comment useful info to the PR
+- Updated [tflint.yml](.github/workflows/tflint.yml) to comment useful info to the PR